Last Updated on May 31, 2023 by andrewshih

 How to get 35 contact hours for PMP Application Professional Education?

-If you prefer the on-demand course, you must take the official on-demand PMP course created by PMI.
+If you prefer the official on-demand course, PMI is the provider that offers the official on-demand PMP course.
 The cost of the on-demand course is $699 for PMI members and $799 for non-members.

-To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast (Check the latest coupon code) that is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.
+To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast, which is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.
+Make sure you check out the latest PM-Prepcast coupon code.

 You may need a study guide to help you prepare for the PMP exam.
 You can find the review for the popular PMP study guides and a list of PMI’s published book references with this PMP book resource.

-The total cost for the on-demand course, PMP Exam Simulator, and a study guide will be around $950, not too far off from taking the ATP course.
+The total cost for the on-demand course, PMP Exam Simulator, and a study guide will be around $950, not too far off from taking the boot camp course.
+This is the least popular path because it’s pricy with the least value.

 PATH #2: Take ATP’s live virtual training course

-Alternatively, you can opt for live virtual training with ATP with a live instructor and a supportive learning environment.
-The ATP training will typically cost between $1000 to $2000.
-A few popular ATP include PM-Prepcast, PMTraining, and GreyCampus.
-Or you can check out the ATP comparison chart with PMTraining, PM-Prepcast, and GreyCampus side by side.
+Alternatively, you can opt for live PMP boot camp online training with a live instructor and a supportive learning environment.
+The PMP boot camp training will typically cost between $1000 to $2000.
+A few popular ATP include PMTraining, Project Management Academy, and GreyCampus.
+Or you can check out the PMP boot camp comparison chart side by side.

-Once you completed the 35 contact hours training, you will receive the certificate of completion from your training provider, and you can enter your training information.
+Once you complete the 35 contact hours of training, you will receive the certificate of completion from your training provider, and you can enter your training information.

 PATH #3: Take non-ATP on-demand course